 The Greens are committed to better access to HIV-prevention medication PrEP (Pre-exposure Prophylaxis), also known as Truvada.
 PrEP is an effective HIV prevention tool, and in May 2016 it was finally approved by the Therapeutic Goods Administration.
 With this approval, PrEP is now available for purchase, but the price is prohibitive without a listing on the Pharmaceutical Benefits Scheme (PBS).
 Limited trials were launched in some states to provide high-risk groups access to this medication, and the Greens are now calling for PrEP to be listed under the PBS to help lower HIV infection rates.

 The Greens recognise that LGBTIQ people have been marginalised when it comes to accessing aged-care services.
 We want to ensure the needs of LGBTIQ people are included in all training and planning aspects of aged care.
-The Greens will keep working closely with GLBT Rights in Ageing (GRAI) to end to discrimination on the basis of sexuality, gender and intersex status and improved aged care for LGBTIQ people.
+The Greens will keep working closely with GLBT Rights in Ageing (GRAI) to end discrimination on the basis of sexuality, gender and intersex status and improve aged care for LGBTIQ people.

 A disproportionate number of LGBTIQ Australians experience negative mental health outcomes compared to non-LGBTIQ people.
 The Greens are the only party committed to increasing mental health funding, with money for programs ranging from the employment of more mental health nurses to providing more support accommodation in regional Australia.